karlwilcox/website-build/reviews/tvshows/titles.md

 ---
 layout: page
-title: "List of Mini Review Titles"
+title: "List of Book Titles"
 subheadline: ""
 teaser: ""
 header:
   image_fullwidth: "gp-header"
 ---

+## Titles of TV Shows with a Full Review
-{% assign reviews = site.data.shorts | sort: "title" %}
+{% assign reviews = site.posts | sort: "title" | where: "category", "tvshows" %}
 <p>
     <a href="#toA">&nbsp;A&nbsp;</a>&nbsp;|&nbsp;
     <a href="#toB">&nbsp;B&nbsp;</a>&nbsp;|&nbsp;